 Fr.
 Emmanuel Noli Alparce, a Filipino Catholic priest, tackles the moral and ethical stance of the Catholic Church on biotechnology and shares his experiences in biotech advocacy in the Philippines.
 He was appointed in 2014 as a member of the technical committee on information, education and communication of the Department of Agriculture’s biotechnology program on agriculture and fisheries, and in 2001 was selected to participate in the International Visitor Leadership Program of the US State Department to study biotechnology, agriculture and food safety in the United States.

 Here’s the interview of Radyo Teknolohiya with Fr.
 Noli that was aired in DZRB Radyo ng Bayan, 738 kHZ on 14 October 2016.

-Joseph Benemerito, a biotech corn farmer from Alfonso Lista, Ifugao, as he shares his experiences and sentiments of a Filipino biotech corn farmer.
-This was aired in Radyo Teknolohiya, DZRB Radyo ng Bayan, 738 kHZ on 26 August 2016.
+Joseph Benemerito, a biotech corn farmer from Alfonso Lista, Ifugao, Philippines, shares his experiences in biotech corn farming and how biotechnology improve his life.
+Listen to the interview of Ms. Melly Tenorio, Radio Program Anchor of Radyo Teknolohiya, aired in DZRB Radyo ng Bayan, 738 kHZ on 26 August 2016.